-- Categories: A taxonomy that lets you group your content under a common category: videos, photos, or just posts.
-You can have parent-child hierarchical relationships for the main categories and their subcategories.
+- Categories.
+Allows you to group your content under a joint category: videos, photos, or posts.

-- Post Formats: A meta info that can be used to customize a theme or a post.
-Also, a powerful tool in the arsenal of WordPress developers.
+- Post Formats.
+A meta info that allows you to adjust a theme or a post.
+It is a potent feature in the WordPress development arsenal.

 In essence, if you have a broad topic that you want to display on your WordPress site, you’ll use categories.
-If you want to get specific, you’ll insert tags too.
-For your posts, a category taxonomy is mandatory.
-Without a category, WordPress will add a default category, in most cases, “Uncategorized.”
-Just like with tags, you can also use multiple categories for a given post.
+For a more detailed approach, you should use tags as well.
+The category taxonomy is obligatory.
+Without one, WordPress will append the default category “Uncategorized” to your posts.

 Add an XML Sitemap

 After you’ve finished with your site structure, as a finishing touch, you need to reaffirm your WordPress website by creating and submitting a sitemap to Google Search Console.

 Your sitemap is a diagram that outlines your page hierarchy.
 Every page is defined and organized in the sitemap, from the general pages to the more specific ones.
 It’s a map that helps Google crawl your content.

 If you don’t have a sitemap, a lot of relevant pages from your site cannot be indexed appropriately.
 If you have fresh blog posts but not enough backlinks that lead to them, a sitemap can help search engines to find those posts a lot faster.

 The easiest way to create a sitemap for your WordPress website is to use WordPress SEO by Yoast.